TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_icssg_tsn_gptp_tt.md

 In this example, ptp4l on connected Host PC is configured to force gPTP time_receiver mode, so that the DUT becomes time_transmitter (i.e. gPTP master) mode.
 Yang based configuration is also supported.
 Currently File System is not supported, will be added in future releases.

-In this example, We use dedicated Rx and Tx DMA channels for gPTP traffic.
-Please note that only ICSSG switch mode is supported with gPTP.
+In this example, We use dedicated Rx and Tx DMA channels for gPTP traffic.This example is supported in both ICSSG Switch and Dual Mac modes.
+In ICSSG Dual Mac mode, Currently only Mac Port 1 is supported for gPTP.

 Along with PTP traffic, application also handles non-PTP traffic in a separate RTOS task and DMA Channel.
-Received non-PTP packets are sent back by the application, by interchanging source and destination MAC address.
+Received non-PTP packets are echoed back by the application.

 See also :\ref ENET_CPSW_TSN_GPTP for gPTP stack documentation.